Pseudolimits for Tangent Categories with Applications to Equivariant Algebraic and Differential Geometry: A Sketch of the Descent Equivariant Tangent Structure on Smooth Manifolds

 by virtue of preserving the relevant diagrams describing commutative monoids; moreover, by the fact that each map $\overline{f}$ is a display map $\overline{f}^{\ast}$ preserves the additivity of the tangent bundles and interacts appropriately with the bundle transformations $p, 0,$ and $\operatorname{add}$ via $\!\quot{\alpha}{f}$ and its pullback power $(\!\quot{\alpha}{f})_2$.
 Similarly, $\overline{f}^{\ast}$ and $\!\quot{\alpha}{f}$ interact appropriately with the lifts $\lambda$ by virtue of the fact that $\overline{f}$ is a tangent display map.
 The preservation of the canonical flip $c$ comes down to verifying that the diagram

 commutes, but this is a straightforward albeit tedious check using that each path around the square describes a cone morphism between the two isomorphic copies of the pullback. \end{proof}

-From here an extremely tedious but straightforward check shows that maps $(T,\!\quot{\alpha}{f}^{-1})$ vary pseudofunctorially in $\FMan(L)^{\op}$; this essentially uses the fact that pullbacks vary pseudofunctorially and that the tangent functors themselves vary pseudonaturally over {\'e}tale maps.
-Applying Theorem \ref{Thm: Pre-Equivariant Tangent Category} shows that the category $\PC(\Mcal) = \Mcal_L(M)$ is a tangent category of descent equivariant smooth manifolds over the manifold $M$.
+From here an extremely tedious but straightforward check shows that functor/transformation pairs $(V_{(-)},\!\quot{\alpha}{f}^{-1})$ vary pseudofunctorially in $\FMan(L)^{\op}$; this essentially uses the fact that pullbacks vary pseudofunctorially and that the relative tangent functors themselves vary pseudonaturally over surjective submersions.
+Applying Theorem \ref{Thm: Pre-Equivariant Tangent Category} shows that the category $\PC(\Mcal) = \Mcal_L(M)$ is a tangent category, and hence (by definition) a tangent category of descent equivariant smooth manifolds over the manifold $M$.
 We collect these observations into a definition and theorem justifying the name below. \begin{dfn} Let $L$ be a Lie group satisfying Assumption \ref{Assume on Lie groups} and let $M$ be a left $L$-manifold.
 Then we define the category of {\em descent $L$-equivariant smooth manifolds over $M$} to be the category

 and we call the pseudolimit tangent structure the {\em descent $L$-equivariant tangent structure over $M$}. \end{dfn} \begin{Theorem} The descent $L$-equivariant tangent structure on $M$ claimed in Definition \ref{Defn: Descent Equivariant Manfiolds} exists. \end{Theorem} \begin{proof}[Sketch] In light of Theorem \ref{Thm: Pre-Equivariant Tangent Category} we must argue that the pseudofunctor $\Mcal$ is a tangent-indexing functor.
 However, this is argued by Proposition \ref{Prop: Pullback functor for slice SMAN are smooth tangent morphisms} and the discussion prior to the statement of Definition \ref{Defn: Descent Equivariant Manfiolds}. \end{proof}